© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site at Sedgwick Castle is a scheduled monument protected by Historic England under reference 1009579.
 View the official record →

-Sedgwick Castle is a medieval moated site located in Sussex, England, designated as a heritage monument under NHLE list entry 1009579.
+Sedgwick Castle is a medieval moated site located in Sussex, England, designated as a scheduled monument under NHLE list entry 1009579.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009579.

 Medieval moated site at Sedgwick Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009579.